Kingdom of Gauda: Location and extent

 In some sources, Shashanka is described as a tribal leader of Bengal.
 Shashanka's name appears in multiple forms, including Śaśānka and Śaśānka-deva.
 The name is derived from Sanskrit, as another name for the Moon. Śaśānka-deva therefore loosely translates to "moon god".

 The Hindu god Shiva bears the epithet Shashankasekhara, meaning, "he who bears the moon".
-The Chinese monk Xuanzang's writings, he is mentioned as She-Shang-Kia.
-He is also called Śaśānka Narendragupta, which initially lent credence to the claim that he was descended from the later Guptas.
+The Chinese monk Xuanzang's writings, he is mentioned as She-Shang-Kia..
 In Sinha's Dynastic History of Magadha, the names 'Śaśānka' and 'Soma' are used interchangeably.
 Some historians believe that Shashanka began his career as a feudatory chief (maha samanta) under Mahasenagupta, of the Later Gupta Dynasty.
 And that after the death of Mahasenagupta, Shashanka drove the later Guptas and other prominent nobles out of the region and established his own kingdom with his capital at Karnasubarna.
 Other historians like Sailendra Nath Sen is of the opinion that Mahasenagupta - already under pressure from the Maukharis (for failing to provide adequate protection) - wouldn't have knowingly appointed Shashanka to such an important position.
 Middleton (2015) argues in a similar vein that Shashanka served as maha samanta to a Gauda king, possibly Jayanaga.
 Whether Shashanka was a feudatory under the Maukharis or the Guptas is not known.
 But he ruled from Karnasuvarna.
 According to Bana, he was the king of Gauda and was addressed as Maharajadhiraja (king of great kings).Following his death, Shashanka was succeeded by his son, Manava, who ruled the kingdom for eight months.
 However Gauda was soon divided amongst Harshavardhana and Bhaskarvarmana of Kamarupa, the latter even managing to conquer Karnasuvarna.

 Evidence is inconsistent regarding links of Gauda with the Rarh region.
 While Krishna Mishra (11th or 12th century), in his Prabodha-chandrodaya, mentions that Gauda Rashtra includes Rarh (or Rarhpuri) and Bhurishreshthika, identified with Bhurshut, in Hooghly and Howrah districts, the Managoli inscription of the Yadava king Jaitugi I distinguishes Lala (Rarh) from Gaula (Gauda).

 According to Jain writers of the thirteenth and fourteenth centuries, Gauda included Lakshmanavati in present-day Malda district.

 The Pala emperors were referred to as Vangapati (Lord of Vanga) and Gaudesvara (Lord of Gauda).
 Sena kings also called themselves Gaudesvara.
 From then Gauda and Vanga seem to be interchangeable names for the whole of Bengal.
+Even, In the early 12th-century Sanskrit text Manasollasa, the name Gaudavangala was mentioned to denote the whole Bengal region.